2020PB/police-brutality/reports/California.md

 * https://www.reddit.com/r/LosAngeles/comments/gti4eg/la_riots_5292020_police_line_advances_with_their/

-### Protestor shot in head | (believed to be) May 30th
+### Protester shot in head | (believed to be) May 30th

-Footage shows a protestor sitting on the curb.
+Footage shows a protester sitting on the curb.
 They are bleeding from a wound to the head.
-Other protestors are attempting to treat them.
+Other protesters are attempting to treat them.
 Greg Doucette says that, per the journalist who submitted the video, police shot first, then gave the dispersal order.

-Additional footage (link 3) shows other protestors with wounds from riot rounds.
+Additional footage (link 3) shows other protesters with wounds from riot rounds.

 tags: shoot, projectile, protester